 Any author who is not fluent in English may want to consider obtaining assistance from a colleague to help eliminate errors in style and grammar.

-Full length research articles should range between 4, 000 to10, 000 words in length in order to be published in the Israiliyat journal or as a chapter in the conference’s edited volume.
-If the presentation has been previously published in the presentation and abstract book, it must be at least 50% expanded form of this published full text when published as a research article
+Full length research articles should range between 4, 000 to10, 000 words in length to be published in the Israiliyat journal or as a chapter in the conference’s edited volume.
+If the presentation has been previously published in the presentation and abstract book, it must be at least 50% expanded form of this published full text when published as a research article.

 VIRTUAL PRESENTATION PREPARATION AND SUBMISSION

-The conference organizing committee has decided to hold the Autumn conference online from December 12 to 16, 2022.
+The conference Organizing Committee has decided to hold the autumn conference online from December 12 to 16, 2023.

-While the first three conferences had been organized as hybrid events by combining mostly traditional "live" presentations, with online components, the last two conferences were completely online.
+While the first three conferences had been organized as hybrid events by combining mostly traditional "live" presentations, with online components, the following conferences were completely online.

 B) closed captions (CC) improve retention & focus

 C) the availability of closed caption (CC) translations, creating a truly multilingual conference.

 Despite the environmental, financial, and other advantages associated with online conferences, we know that virtual meetings cannot not replicate the face-to-face interaction of a conventional conference talk and Q&A. Therefore, we expect plan next year’s conference to return to a hybrid (both physical and virtual) format.
 We hope that it will promote lively discussion and help build a community of scholars with intersecting research interests.